wechaty/wechaty/docs/index.md

 Search a Friend by phone or weixin.

 The best practice is to search friend request once per minute.
-Remeber not to do this too frequently, or your account may be blocked.
+Remember not to do this too frequently, or your account may be blocked.

 **Kind**: static method of [<code>Friendship</code>](#Friendship)